Committed to serve the Native American Community

 - Remain in contact with your Tribal Higher Education Office through the enrollment process so you are aware of tribal scholarship and funding deadlines.

-GCU has a dedicated team of university development representatives, as well as enrollment, finance and academic counselors specific to serving our tribal students.
+GCU has a dedicated team of university development representatives, as well as Student Services Advisors specific to serving our tribal students.
 In addition, we have a Tribal Affairs Liaison who works with Tribal Higher Education offices as part of our commitment to serving the Native American communities.